Current Interns

 Jungyeon Lee | Georgetown University, Government and Sociology, BA`26

-Research Title: “Religion and Demographic Shifts: Using Durkheim’s Theory to Analyze Population Trend”
+Research Title: “Religion and Demographic Shifts: Using Durkheim’s Theory to Analyze Population Trends”

 Testimonials from Past Interns